dasensioco/edu-devcamp/HOL/HOL1/README.md

     ![image](./media/2018-07-17-12-53-00.jpg)

-1. Click `Students` to see the list of teachers.
-Select a teacher to see details.
+1. Click `Students` to see the list of students.
+Select a student to see details.

     ![image](./media/2018-07-17-12-54-00.jpg)